Termineric/termineric-toolbox/README.md

 - Instruction testing, signal tracing and logic validation
 - Utilities for homebrew 6502-based systems

-### 🔹 Windows Installers & Tools
+### 🔹 Windows App Installers
+- Prebuilt Windows applications I’ve written in the past
-- Setup scripts and custom installers for Windows-based tools
+- Provided with installers for convenience
-- Delphi app packaging and system helpers
+- Shared as-is, without guarantees or support

 ## 🚧 Work in Progress